inveniosoftware/rfcs/rfcs/rdm-0051-data-citation-best-practices.md

 ### Implementation status

 Most of the recommendations are implemented by invenioRDM, two of them by using DataCite DOIs.
 What is missing is mainly documentation for end users, and proper handling of givenName and familyName, which creates issues with citation and bibtex formatting.
-HTTP link headers is an optional feature that could be added.
+HTTP link headers is a nice optional feature that should be added.

 The following is the recommendation for documentation: